hoprnet/hoprnet/.processes/development.md

 _Roles:_

 - [Tino](https://github.com/tolbrino) acting as Tech Coordinator
-- [Steven](https://github.com/robertkiel) acting as Process and DevRel Coordinator
+- [Steven](https://github.com/nioni) acting as Process, Bounty and DevRel Coordinator

+__DevRel__ cover specifically covers how the tech team interacts with the HOPR community in regards to technical support.

 ### Trifecta